• Skip to main content

 Sugar and syrup mixture in a saucepan with spatula.

 • Bring to a boil and then turn the heat down to medium.
 Cook, without stirring, until a candy thermometer reads 300°F (hard-crack stage).
-This took about 8 minutes for me.
+This takes about 8 minutes for me.

 Candy mixture in a saucepan with a thermometer.